kystyn/java/pipeline/README.md

       - If provided data is not enough return 0, producer will provide more data next time.
       - If consumer is able to process some part of provided data, it returns length of such part.
-In that case producer should cache data from \[loaded, end\] part of data array and provide it with next portion next time.
+In that case producer should cache rest part of data array and provide it with next portion next time.
    3. consumer.run()
    4. consumer becomes producer.